opentofu/opentofu/rfc/20241118-module-vars-and-outputs-deprecation.md

 Technical approach should be different for input variables and outputs.
 For input variables, we can follow existing approach, where variables are being validated.

-As for module outputs, it is slightly harder to determine if it's is actually referenced in the user configuration, since `nodeExpandOutput` is included in the graph regardless of its actual usage.
-On graph walk, this node expands to one or more `NodeApplyableOutput` nodes, which also validates precondition checks on execution.
+As for module outputs, it is slightly harder to determine if it's is actually referenced in the user configuration, because `nodeExpandOutput` is included in the graph regardless of its actual usage.
+On graph walk, this node expands to one or more `NodeApplyableOutput` nodes. `NodeApplyableOutput` also run validation of precondition checks on its execution.

 In the case we decide to forbid deprecating outputs with precondition checks, we can extend `nodeExpandOutput` with the deprecation check and then extend `ModuleExpansionTransformer` to not link `nodeExpandOutput` with `nodeCloseModule`.
 This way we are getting rid of unused output nodes from the graph.
-Deprecation check is just ignored if there is an output is unused.
+Deprecation check is just ignored if the output is unused.

 Otherwise, we can extend existing `ReferenceTransformer` (or create a new one) to check if there are any connections to `nodeExpandOutput` from the outside of its module.
 We should keep in mind potential performance downgrades since for large